What are erogenous zones?

 - Breasts and nipples (Although breasts are farther from the female sexual organs, they are considered to be secondary erogenous zones, because they’re among the most sensitive zones of the female body – aside from the vulva.
 That’s partially because their stimulation activates the same brain areas as that of the genitals.)

 In men they include:

 Foreplay is all about taking your time – or even a lot of time if you’re practicing “Slow Sex”.
 And a healthy amount of teasing and stimulating a partner can even boost the potential to experience pleasure.
 That’s where the erogenous zones come into play.
 Indeed, some sexual partners are able to experience an elevated climax without actual genital involvement if their erogenous zones are caressed.
 However, every experience is personal, which means that different people have different erogenous zones.

-Female erogenous zones: from head to toe
+Female erogenous areas: from head to toe

 Female erogenous zones start all the way near the head, or more precisely, the hairline, because a large number of nerve endings culminate at the scalp and the forehead.
 Some women also get excited when their ear lobes are softly nibbled on.

 The eyelids are some of the less well known erogenous zones in women, but are worth exploring.
 And we’re not just talking about intensifying eye contact with one’s partner.
 A gentle kiss on the closed eyelids can also work wonders.
 Continuing downwards, the neck ranks among the top 10 erogenous zones in women according to a surveyamong 800 participants.
 Stimulation of the neck can be particularly intense due to its comparatively thin layer of skin.
 Therefore, any lustful expedition should make a pit stop here.
 Interestingly, the armpit has a similarly thin layer of skin, which explains why it’s naturally covered in hair.
 That’s why Johnny stroked Baby’s armpit in “Dirty Dancing”!